PremYekkali/EC20Staking/README.md

 The coverage suite includes:

 - Positive execution paths
-- Revert and failure scenarios
+- Revert and failure scenarios cases
 - Reentrancy attack simulations using a malicious ERC20 token

 ---